-What’s up with the partial government shutdown on Day 33:
+What’s up now that the partial government shutdown ended after 35 days:

 For AP’s complete coverage of the U.S. government shutdown: https://apnews.com/GovernmentShutdown